osscameroon/js-generator/README.md

 ```

-It's time to link our output to our initial html code
+It's time to link our output to our initial html code:

 ```javascript
 let divtest = document.getElementById("divtest");